jallanxjallan/onemanairforce/adaptation/scenes/cameron_meets_victor.md

 ---
 category: interview
-date: 7 July 1988
+date: 6 July 1988
 name: Cameron Meets Victor
 status: synopsis
 location: IPPHOS
 ---
-Julia and Cameron enter the office located on the ground floor of a building in the colonial-era section of Jakarta.
-The building is one municipal inspection away from being condemned.
+Julia and Cameron find a colonial-era building one municipal inspection away from being condemned.
 An ancient air conditioner wheezes over a window, having no discernible effect on the heat and humidity.
-The office has a single
+The archive has a single
 occupant: Victor, a slight, elderly man of sallow complexion who is openly delighted at receiving company.

 Julia introduces Cameron and explains the purpose of their visit.
 The